ErikBjare/gptme/README.md

 - 🤖 GitHub Bot to request changes from comments! (see [#16](https://github.com/ErikBjare/gptme/issues/16))
   - Operates in this repo! (see [#18](https://github.com/ErikBjare/gptme/issues/18) for example)
   - Runs entirely in GitHub Actions.
+- 📊 Evaluation suite for testing capabilities of different models

 ### 🚧 In progress

-- 📝 Handle long contexts intelligently through summarization, truncation, pinning, and subagents.
-- 🌐 Interact with and automate the web.
+- 🏆 Advanced evaluation suite for testing frontier capabilities
+- 🤖 Long-running agents and more sophisticated agent architectures
+- 👀 Vision for web and desktop (see [#50](https://github.com/ErikBjare/gptme/issues/50))
 - 🌳 Tree-based conversation structure (see [#17](https://github.com/ErikBjare/gptme/issues/17))
-- 👀 Vision for web and desktop (see [#50](https://github.com/ErikBjare/gptme/issues/50))

 ## 🛠 Use Cases